nkarag/haskell-DBFunctor/doc/JULIUS-TUTORIAL.md

 ![target_rtab_dependencies](./etl_code_example1.jpg)
 Fig 1.
 Dependencies for creating the target RTables (aka ETL Design).

-Now, if we follow Rule 1 from above, we can substitute each target RTable with an equivalent julius expression.
+Now, if we follow Rule 1 from above, we can substitute each target RTable with an equivalent Julius expression.
 So we can do this:
 ```
 trgTab1 = juliusToRTable julius1
 trgTab2 = juliusToRTable julius2
 trgTab3 = juliusToRTable julius3
 ```
 where julius1, julius2 and julius3 are the equivalent Julius expressions behind each target RTable.
 Remember that: *each Julius expression is essentially (input RTables + ETL logic)*.
 The necessary input RTables for each Julius expression, are clearly stated in the middle column named "ETL Design", in the table above, but also can be seen in Fig 1.
-The next step is to order the evaluation of the Julius expressions, in such a way so that the input RTable requirements of each one are met.
+The next step is to order the evaluation of the Julius expressions, in such a way, that the input RTable requirements of each one are met.
 This can be depicted in Fig. 2.

 ![julius_ordering](./etl_code_example2.jpg)
 Fig 2.
 Evaluation order of Julius expressions according to input RTable requirements

 In Fig 2, we can see that each target RTable is created by the evaluation of a specific Julius expression (denoted with a bold black arrow).
 At the bottom of the figure, we can see the evaluation order of the three Julius expressions.
-First we evaluate julius1, since its input requirements are just a source RTable and has no dependency to other julius evaluation.
+First we evaluate julius1, since its input requirements are just a source RTable and has no dependency to other Julius expression evaluation.
 Then, we proceed with julius2, which requires the result of the evaluation of julius1.
 Finally, we evaluate julius3, which requires both the evaluation of the other two.

-Now  we can state our second guiding rule for writing ETL code with Haskell and Julius:
+Now  we can state our second guiding rule for writing ETL code in Haskell and Julius:

 __*Simple Guiding Rule 2*__
 _Order the evaluation of the Julius expressions based on their input RTable requirements._